kelvindecosta/tubby/README.md

 ## License

-Copyright (c) 2019 Kelvin DeCosta.
+Copyright (c) 2020 Kelvin DeCosta.
 Released under the MIT License.
 See [LICENSE](https://github.com/kelvindecosta/tubby/blob/master/LICENSE) for details.

-## Disclaimer

-Tubby is not affiliated to miHoYo.
+This project is not affiliated with or endorsed by miHoYo.
 Genshin Impact and miHoYo are trademarks or registered trademarks of miHoYo.
 Genshin Impact © miHoYo.